 What is a Tamr ID?

-A Tamr ID is a persistent identifier (PI or PID), that serves as a long-lasting reference to an entity across multiple data sources assigned by Tamr.
-Tamr IDs help to create a primary key that organizations can use across multiple databases when there is no common identifier for the same entity, such as a person, a product, or an organization.
+A Tamr ID is a persistent identifier (PI or PID) that serves as a long-lasting reference to an entity across multiple data sources that Tamr assigns.
+Tamr IDs help to create a primary key that organizations can use across multiple databases when there is no common identifier for the same entity, such as a person, a supplier, or an organization.
 It can help provide a holistic view of the same entity across multiple operational systems, such as acting as an Enterprise Master Patient Index (EMPI) for patient health records.
-Or, it can provide a longitudinal view of the same entity over time, for example, when studying a company growing by mergers and acquisitions.
+Or, it can provide the data lineage for an entity over time, for example, when studying a company growing by mergers and acquisitions.

 What is a “Persistent Identifier?”